-The International Human Rights Law in Argentina program is on track to becoming one of our popular programs taking from the feedback of the first group of participants.
+The International Human Rights Law in Argentina program is on track to becoming one of our most popular programs taking from the feedback of the previous participants.
 Grab the opportunity to embark on this once in a lifetime opportunity in Argentina before you’ll find it hard to secure a spot on this program.

 The program will give you an understanding of the history of Human Rights abuse in Argentina over the last 40 years.
 The classes will provide you with an overview of the key international actors involved, as well as the international conventions and resolutions currently in place.
 The program will also look at what barriers to freedom of expression Argentina has faced overtime.
 It will cover topics such as police abuse, specifically use of excessive force, and prison conditions.

 This intensive and dynamic program will involve academic classes, cultural activities and site visits.
 The visits add a rich cultural element to the program by giving students a chance to appreciate in context some of the issues discussed in class.
 Details for the site visits are yet to be finalised, but it is likely to include:

 - Visit to an organisation (ATAJO) which works with access to justice within disadvantaged communities

 - Remembrance park ( Parque de la Memoria)

 - Visit Grandmothers of the Plaza de Mayo (Abuelas de Plaza de Mayo)

 - Weekend trip to Iguazu Falls (domestic flights included in the program fee)

 ** Details to the program are still subject to final change **

 This program aims to provide you with the knowledge and tools necessary to enable a critical analysis of complex human right issues, such as military dictatorship and amnesty laws, transnational justice, judicial independence, structural litigation and the role of NGOs, public policies from a human rights approach and, the Inter-American System of Human Rights.